Registan–North Pakistan sandy desert: Climate

 The climate of the ecoregion is Cold desert climate (Köppen climate classification (BWk)).
 This climate features hot desert conditions in the summer, but cooler than hot deserts.
 Winters are cold and dry.
 At least one month averages below 0 C.

 Flora and fauna

 The basin is one of the driest regions on earth; 95% of the territory is bare or sparse vegetation.
 4% of the land is cultivated, being irrigated on fertile land along the main rivers - the Helmand River, the Farah River, and the Khash River.

-Species richness is fairly high for a desert, with 391 species of vertebrates.
+Species richness is fairly high for a desert, with 391 species of vertebrates including mammals like the goitered gazelle and sand cat.
 But the only endemic species are a small number of reptiles: the Afghan toadhead agama (Phrynocephalus clarkorum), Missone's gecko (Rhinogekko misonnei), the Point-snouted racerunner (Eremias acutirostris) (a lizard), and the Dark head dwarf-racer (Eirenis mcmahoni).

 Protected areas

 Less than 2% of the ecoregion is officially protected.
 These protected areas include: